praveen-019/query-log-control/README.md

 ###
-After running the code this is how the terminal looks like for user if he give input as 1 then he will be able to apply all basic functionalities the follow are the vedio clips that showcases what we can do with option (1.
+After running the code this is how the terminal looks like for user if he/she give input as 1 then he will be able to apply all basic functionalities the follow are the vedio clips that showcases what we can do with option (1.
 Normal Search)